ismamz/postcss-utilities/README.md

     </a>
 </p>

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/ismamz/postcss-utilities.svg
 [ci]:      https://travis-ci.org/ismamz/postcss-utilities

 Let's face it.
 You don't have time to write your own mixins, helpers or shortcuts for your next project.
-Let [postcss-utilities](http://github.io/ismamz/postcss-utilities) help you instead. postcss-utilities is a [PostCSS] plugin that includes the most commonly used mixins, shortcuts and helpers.
-It's as easy as specifying `@util nameoftheutiliti` in your stylesheet, and postcss-utilities will handle the rest for you.
+Let [postcss-utilities](http://github.io/ismamz/postcss-utilities) help you instead.

+postcss-utilities is a [PostCSS] plugin that includes the most commonly used mixins, shortcuts and helpers.
+It's as easy as specifying `@util utility-name` in your stylesheet, and postcss-utilities will handle the rest for you.

 <h4 align="center"><a href="https://ismamz.github.io/postcss-utilities">Check out the documentation to get started using postcss-utilities</a></h4>

+<h5 align="center"><a href="https://ismamz.github.io/postcss-utilities/playground/">Try it in the browser!</a></h5>

+### Motivation

+PostCSS has a lot of plugins and some of them use non-standar CSS properties to work as mixins or helpers.
+This is not a best way for a PostCSS plugin, because developers will not understand what is the source of this property.

+> "This plugin saves us from many tiny plugins with unknown properties" _‒[@ai](https://github.com/ai) proposal [postcss/issues/645](postcss/postcss/issues/645)_

 ### What is the difference between preprocessor’s mixins libraries?